adsk-ui/xhr-facade/README.md

 ### facade.destroy()
 Removes any created endpoints and restores the global XMLHttpRequest object.

-## Running
+## Running Unit Tests
-To run the tests, clone the repo, cd into the project root and run:
+After cloning the repo, run these commands from the project root:

 1. npm install
 2. gulp